AnnieCannons/countries-app-instructions/version-0/README.md

    ```
 3. In `Home.jsx`, use the `countriesData` prop to render a list of `CountryCard` components — one for each country.
 4. In `App.css`, style the `Home` and `CountryCard` components to match the Figma designs.
-5. Once you're done, commit your changes and push your code to GitHub.
+5. Add, commit, and push your code to Github.

 ### Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
 2. Comment your code generously — Future You will thank you.
 You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
 Trust us, it will save you time and confusion later.
-3. Don't forget to push your code to Github!
+3. Add, commit, and push your code to Github.

 ### Submit to Canvas, and prepare for your demo
 1. Submit the Github repo link to Canvas.